-For example; the length of experience a candidate states can be an indication into their perceived age (i.e. the more experience they have the older they are?!).
+For example; the length of experience a candidate states can be an indication of their perceived age (i.e. the more experience they have the older they are?!).
 Or at times, a hiring manager may be inclined to favour an applicant who has previously studied at the same university as they have.

 This demonstrates human input will always be slightly prone to an unconscious bias.
-Unless of course all complete personal information (including educational history and employment timelines) are removed.
+Unless of course, all complete personal information (including educational history and employment timelines) are removed.
 But the time it takes to complete this manually is ineffective for any employer or recruitment agency.

 What about in an interview?

 It’s much more difficult to implement blind recruitment for a job interview.
 Most hiring managers favour face-to-face interviews that enable them to communicate fully and understand the potential candidate more in-depth.